Birds need your help! You can help create a safer environment for birds by following these steps:

 - Close window drapes or blinds partially or completely whenever possible.
 This is especially important at night when interior lights are in use.

-- Position feeders either directly on a window with suction cups or more than 30 feet away.
+- Position feeders either directly on a window with suction cups or within 3 feet.

 - Avoid placing plants near windows inside your home.